How to Use a Knitting Belt

-When the belt is worn at the waist, the work will be held somewhat higher.
-This makes it easier to see the stitches and your head is held in a more upright position.
+When the belt is worn at the waist, the work can be held somewhat higher, making it easier to see the stitches and hold your head in a more upright position.
 If you experience any fatigue with your arms and hands held higher, change the angle of the needle to lower the work closer to your lap.

 With the belt worn lower, the growing fabric can be supported in your lap, which reduces the weight.
 However, the work will be farther from your eyes and you may need to lower your head in order to look at what you are doing; for some people this can cause neck strain; change the angle of the needles to find the most comfortable position.

 A knitting belt requires the use of double point needles.
-You can use any length needle but due to the nature of the horsehair and the size of the holes in the pad, the size is limited to no more than 3.5mm (an American 6).
+You can use any length needle but due to the nature of the horsehair and the size of the holes in the pad, size is limited to no more than 3.5mm (an American 6).
 Metal needles are required because they are subjected to some pressure as you work and those made of wood or bamboo are likely to break.

-You can also use 15cm or 20cm (6″ or 8”) needles, suitable for socks or mittens work fine, but because some of the needle will be inserted into the leather pad, the 15mm, 8″ ones are recommended.
+Short needles, suitable for socks or mittens work fine, but because some of the needle will be inserted into the leather pad, the 15mm, 8″ ones are recommended.
 Also, when working on small items like this, it helps to move the leather pad closer to the center of your body and perhaps wear the belt higher so the stitches are easier to see.

 Holding the Yarn:

-The yarn is tensioned as it would be for Right Finger Knitting, with the yarn carried on the right forefinger.
-The most common method is to wrap it once around the little finger, across the palm, up between forefinger and middle finger and over the forefinger to the stitch on the needle, but you can hold it in any way that gives you good control and doesn’t require that you readjust it frequently.
+The yarn is tensioned as it would be for Right Finger Knitting.
+The most common method of doing this is wrap the yarn once around the little finger, across the palm, up between forefinger and middle finger and over the forefinger to the stitch on the needle, but you can hold it in any way that gives you good control and doesn’t require that you readjust it frequently.

-These fingers serve to maintain the correct position of the hand, which is held just above the needle and parallel to it.
-They also act as a fulcrum, a secure point around which the motions used to wrap the yarn take place.
+These fingers serve to maintain the correct position of the hand, which is held just above the needle and parallel to it, and act as a fulcrum, a secure point around which the motions used to wrap the yarn take place.
 They are also used to continuously move the new stitches down the needle, away from the tip.

 If the belt is at the waist, the hand is held lower, close to the needle, and the yarn to the forefinger is shorter.
 This produces a greater economy of motion and increases speed, especially for the Knit stitch.
-When holding the yarn this way, you may find it comfortable to rest the heel of your hand, or even your forearm just above the wrist, on the needle.
+When holding the yarn this way, you may find it comfortable to rest the heel of your hand on the needle, or your forearm on the pad of the knitting belt.

 If you have difficulty holding the yarn on your forefinger, perhaps because you are unfamiliar with that method, or because you have some impairment that makes it difficult, you can also use the Right Hand Method, with the yarn held between thumb and forefinger, see Principles of Knitting, pages 6-7.
 This is also a good option if you are working with a difficult yarn that does not flow through your hand at an even tension, such as one that is slippery or highly textured.

 Because the pad holds the right needle in a fixed position, stitch manipulation is done entirely with the left hand and needle.

-Hold the left needle with the tip pointing up at a fairly steep angle.
-Place your left thumb just below the crossed needle tips to support them and press your left forefinger against the first stitch to stabilize it as you work.
+Hold the left needle with the tip pointing up at a slight angle.
+Place your left thumb just below the crossed needle tips to support them and position your left forefinger against the first stitch on the farside to stabilize it as you work.

-Move the left needle tip to the farside and position it so the right needle tip is to the left of the first stitch.
-Slide the left tip over the right one allowing it to enter the stitch from left to right.
+Move the left needle into position so the right needle tip is below it and to the left of the first stitch.
+Slide the left tip to the nearside, allowing the right tip to enter the stitch from left to right.

-Wrap the yarn in the usual way, and then use the left tip to lift the stitch over the right tip and discard it on the farside.
+Wrap the yarn in the usual way for Knit, and then use the left needle tip to lift the stitch over the right tip and discard it on the farside.
 If necessary, This finger can also be used to give the right needle tip a little nudge to help it exit the stitch.

 As you can see, instead of inserting the right needle into a stitch, the left needle is used to place a stitch on it.
 Instead of moving the right needle out of a stitch to discard it, the left needle is used to lift it off.
 It is not necessary to move your left hand very much at all.
 Use a slight up and down movement of your forearm, keeping your wrist perfectly straight.

-Raise the tip of the left needle higher for Purl than for Knit; this angle makes it easier to put the stitch on the right needle.
+Position the tip of the left needle a little lower for Purl than for Knit; this angle makes it easier to put the stitch on the right needle.